Rendering (computer graphics): Path tracing

 This later work was summarized and expanded upon in Eric Veach's 1997 PhD thesis, which helped raise interest in path tracing in the computer graphics community.
 The Arnold renderer, first released in 1998, proved that path tracing was practical for rendering frames for films, and that there was a demand for unbiased and physically based rendering in the film industry; other commercial and open source path tracing renderers began appearing.
 Computational cost was addressed by rapid advances in CPU and cluster performance.

 Path tracing's relative simplicity and its nature as a Monte Carlo method (sampling hundreds or thousands of paths per pixel) have made it attractive to implement on a GPU, especially on recent GPUs that support ray tracing acceleration technology such as Nvidia's RTX and OptiX.
 However bidirectional path tracing and Metropolis light transport are more difficult to implement efficiently on a GPU.

+Techniques have been developed to denoise the output of path tracing, reducing the number of paths required to achieve acceptable quality, at the risk of losing some detail or introducing small-scale artifacts that are more objectionable than noise.
+Neural networks are now widely used for this purpose.

 Research into improving path tracing continues.
 Many variations of bidirectional path tracing and Metropolis light transport have been explored, and ways of combining path tracing with photon mapping.
 Recent path guiding approaches construct approximations of the light field probability distribution in each volume of space, so paths can be sampled more effectively.

-Techniques have been developed to denoise the output of path tracing, reducing the number of paths required to achieve acceptable quality, at the risk of losing some detail or introducing small-scale artifacts that are more objectionable than noise; neural networks are now widely used for this purpose.
+By combining denoising and hardware ray tracing acceleration, it is now practical to use path tracing for real-time rendering.
+Due to performance constraints, biased techniques such as a radiance cache may be incorporated.
+Spatiotemporal reservoir resampling (ReSTIR) aims to improve the quality of real-time path tracing and allow more complex lighting by reusing samples (paths) from previous frames and adjacent pixels.